bhodge02/Network_Mapping_Project/README.md

 ## Learning Outcome
 This project improved understanding of:
 - Host discovery and port enumeration
 - Network visibility and device identification
-- How Nmap is used in NOC environments for health and uptime checks

 ---

 ## Author